Description

 Warnings

-High doses of alanine may cause side effects like flushing and tingling.
-There is limited information on its safety during pregnancy or breastfeeding, so consult a healthcare provider before use.
+High doses of alanine may cause side effects like flushing and tingling, similar to beta-alanine.
+Limited safety data exist for pregnancy or breastfeeding, so consult a healthcare provider before use.

 Food Sources